bits-cloud/postgres/README.md

 the dump this image creates is created with the following parameters:

 ```
---create --clean --if-exists
+--format=t
 ```

-**BE CAREFUL BECAUSE THIS OPTION WILL ALSO REMOVE EVERY WAL AND THE BASEBACKUP** **ONlY USE THIS AS A LAST RESORT OR TO INIT A NEW DATABASE**
+**BE CAREFUL BECAUSE THIS OPTION WILL ALSO REMOVE EVERY WAL AND THE BASEBACKUP.**
+**ONLY USE THIS AS A LAST RESORT OR TO INIT A NEW DATABASE**

 ### Variables